 Opt out of mailing lists

-- Websites offer you several privacy options, including the option to opt out of mailing lists that share your information.
+Websites offer you several privacy options, including the option to opt out of mailing lists that share your information.
 You should opt out of being part of the list in order to keep your information secure.
-Some websites make it easy by asking your permission before adding you to the mailing list, while other websites do the exact opposite and make it hard for you to opt out.
+Learn more on how to unsubscribe or block spam messages.

 Get a separate email account for personal use

-- Keep your work and personal email accounts separate.
-Why?
-Because your boss has the legal right to read your work email correspondence, which may include any personal information you have stored on your computer.
+Keep your work and personal email accounts separate.
+Usually companies have the legal right to read your work email correspondence, which may include any personal information you have stored on your computer.

 Teach your children not to give out personal information online without your permission

 Federal law prohibits companies from collecting personal information from children under 13 years of age; however, there are certain websites that violate or skirt the law.
 Educate your children on how important it is to ask your permission before they give out their name, address or other information about themselves or their family.
 Make sure teenagers using Facebook have privacy settings that allow only their real friends to see their profile, photos, videos, etc.